Athens Survival Guide Banner

 Tel 325-0198

 This is my friend Groves Willer's favorite museum in Athens and I am inclined to agree with him.
+It is easy to find, right across from the Tower of the Winds in the Roman Agora.
 You can wander around listening to different instruments and styles of music through headphones at each exhibit.Open daily from 10am to 2pm.
 Wednesday from 12 to 6pm.
 Closed on Mondays.
 Admission Free.
 Visit John Marlowe's review at www.greecetravel.com/musicmuseum

 Byzantine Museum